-EROs must provide taxpayers with their signed copies of Form CT- 8453, all accompanying documents, and their 2004 Form CT-1040, Form CT-1040EZ, or Form CT-1040NR/PY.
+EROs must provide taxpayers with their signed copies of their 2005 Form CT-1040, Form CT-1040EZ, or Form CT-1040NR/PY and all supporting documents.
 The preparer should advise the taxpayer:

-- To keep copies of all materials; - That if it is necessary to amend the return, it must be filed using the paper Form CT-1040X; and - To use the IRS self-select PIN or IRS Practitioner PIN programs.
-If the IRS approves the PIN, DRS accepts the PIN as the electronic signature for the state tax return, eliminating the need for Form CT-8453.
-EROs must maintain all attachments as outlined on Page 11.
+- To keep copies of all materials; - If it is necessary to amend the return, to file the amended return using the paper Form CT-1040X; and

+• To use the IRS self-select PIN or IRS Practitioner PIN programs.
+If the IRS approves the PIN, DRS accepts the PIN as the electronic signature for the state tax return.
+EROs must maintain all documents as outlined on Page 10.

-If a return shows a balance due, the ERO must inform the taxpayer of their payment options and provide them with a computer generated Form CT-1040V, 2004Connecticut Electronic Filing Payment Voucher.
-(See Page 16 for more information on making payments.)
+If a return shows a balance due, the ERO must inform the taxpayer of their payment options and provide them with a computer generated Form CT-1040V, 2005 Connecticut Electronic Filing Payment Voucher.
+(See Page 14 for more information on making payments.)